yeoman/yeoman/readme.md

 sudo -s 'npm install -g && npm link'
 ```

+Please also note that (pre-launch) commands such as `yeoman install`, `yeoman update` and `yeoman search` etc (i.e package management commands) will only work if you have Bower installed.
+As this is currently in private beta, please let us know if you need access and we'll sort that out.

 Should you run into any further problems beyond this, please open a [new issue](https://github.com/yeoman/yeoman/issues/new) and one of the team will be happy to follow up with you.

 ## Running